 The IRS audited the taxpayer and denied his bad debt deduction and the related NOL carrybacks and carryforwards.
 The IRS argued that the taxpayer's lending activities didn't amount to a business.
 Even if it did, the IRS claimed that the loans were more akin to equity than debt — and even if transactions qualified as debt, they didn't become worthless in 2008.

 The court disagreed with the IRS, concluding that the taxpayer was indeed in the business of lending money during the years in question, as evidenced by written promissory notes between the taxpayer and Lowry Investments that included maturity dates.
 The court ruled that the taxpayer's advances constituted bona fide business debts that became worthless in 2008 when Lowry Investments and its founder filed for bankruptcy and left the taxpayer out to dry (so to speak).
 Therefore, the taxpayer was entitled to the $9.5 million business bad debt deduction that he claimed on his 2008 federal income tax return.

 Consult With Your Tax Pro

 Before you enter into a business or non business loan, reach out to your team at MGA for trusted advice.
 Inadequate attention to the relevant rules can lead to unintended and unfavorable tax consequences.
 For example, the IRS may claim that an ill-fated advance should be classified as a personal gift or a capital contribution, which can't be written off as a bad debt loss.

-Read more about what we do and the tax services that we offer here.
-We are here to help take your complex problems and find the right solution.
+We are here to help take your complex problems and find the right solutions.